 Who will be involved in this procedure?

-A radiologist, nuclear medicine physician or radiation oncologist and other healthcare professionals, such as an oncologist or medical physicist, may be involved in RIT.
+A radiologist, nuclear medicine physician and/or radiation oncologist and other healthcare professionals, such as a medical oncologist or medical physicist, may be involved in RIT.

 What equipment is used?

-The gamma camera, which is encased in metal, is capable of detecting radiation and taking pictures from different angles.
-It may be suspended over the examination table or it may be beneath the table.
-Often, gamma cameras are dual-headed with one camera above and one camera beneath the table.
+The gamma camera is capable of detecting radiation and taking pictures from different angles.
+It may be suspended over or below the examination table or be dual-headed with one camera above and one camera beneath the table.
 The camera could also be located within a large, doughnut-shaped scanner similar in appearance to a computed tomography (CT) scanner.
-In some imaging centers, the gamma camera is located beneath the exam table and out of view.

 Who operates the equipment?